eriklarson12/House-Price-Prediction-in-Southern-California/README.md

 **Problem:** Are we able to utilize historical property data from 2021 to then create machine learning models to predict the price of a home based on property features?

 **Motivation:**  Housing affordability is one of the biggest issues in all of Southern California.
-Creating accurate price prediction models could help buyers figure out fair and proper housing market values, help realtors and real estate professionals and firms in their selling and price strategies and also support lawmakers and politicians in creating proper legislation using housing market trends.
+Creating accurate price prediction models could help buyers figure out fair market values, help realtors with price strategies and also support lawmakers in creating proper legislation using market trends.

 ---